-passive The member is not actively participating in the conference.
-Passive members do not receive group messages and should not be displayed as active members by clients.

-The member does not wish to disclose the membership.
-Secret memberships and members are cleared before being returned to a person who is not a supervisor of the member or has sufficient privileges enabled.
+- The member is not actively participating in the conference.
+Passive mempassive bers do not receive messages (see Section 5.11 [async-send-message], page 135) and should not be displayed as active members by clients.
+See also passivemessage-invert. - The member does not wish to disclose the membership.
+Secret memberships and secret members are cleared before being returned to a person who is not a supervisor of the member or has sufficient privileges enabled.